IBM/loopback-in-five/README.md

    __'.___.'__
  ´   `  |° ´ Y `

 ?
-What's the name of your application? marketplace
+What's the name of your application?
+AnimalsDemo
 ?
-Enter name of the directory to contain the project: (workshop-marketplace) create marketplace/
-     info change the working directory to marketplace ?
 Which version of LoopBack would you like to use?
 3.x (current) ?
 What kind of application do you have in mind? api-server (A LoopBack API server with local User auth)
 ```